ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 }
 ```

-which confirms an executable file was found and ethminer tried to start it.
+which confirms an executable file was found and progminer tried to start it.

 **Note**: This method is not available if the API interface is in read-only mode (see above).